Penicillin: Mass production

 Penicillin is actively excreted, and about 80% of a penicillin dose is cleared from the body within three to four hours of administration.
 Indeed, during the early penicillin era, the drug was so scarce and so highly valued that it became common to collect the urine from patients being treated, so that the penicillin in the urine could be isolated and reused.
 This was not a satisfactory solution, so researchers looked for a way to slow penicillin excretion.
 They hoped to find a molecule that could compete with penicillin for the organic acid transporter responsible for excretion, such that the transporter would preferentially excrete the competing molecule and the penicillin would be retained.
 The uricosuric agent probenecid proved to be suitable.
 When probenecid and penicillin are administered together, probenecid competitively inhibits the excretion of penicillin, increasing penicillin's concentration and prolonging its activity.
 Eventually, the advent of mass-production techniques and semi-synthetic penicillins resolved the supply issues, so this use of probenecid declined.
 Probenecid is still useful, however, for certain infections requiring particularly high concentrations of penicillins.

-After World War II, Australia was the first country to make the drug available for civilian use.
-In the U.S., penicillin was made available to the general public on March 15, 1945.
+After the Second World War Australia was the first country to make the drug available for civilian use.
+In the United States penicillin was made available to the general public on 15 March 1945.

-Fleming, Florey, and Chain shared the 1945 Nobel Prize in Physiology or Medicine for the development of penicillin.
+Fleming, Florey and Chain shared the 1945 Nobel Prize in Physiology or Medicine for the development of penicillin.

 Structure determination and total synthesis

 The chemical structure of penicillin was first proposed by Edward Abraham in 1942 and was later confirmed in 1945 using X-ray crystallography by Dorothy Crowfoot Hodgkin, who was also working at Oxford.
-She later in 1964 received the Nobel Prize for Chemistry for this and other structure determinations.
+She later in 1964 received the Nobel Prize in Chemistry for this and other structure determinations.

-Chemist John C. Sheehan at the Massachusetts Institute of Technology (MIT) completed the first chemical synthesis of penicillin in 1957.
+The chemist John C. Sheehan at the Massachusetts Institute of Technology (MIT) completed the first chemical synthesis of penicillin in 1957.
 Sheehan had started his studies into penicillin synthesis in 1948, and during these investigations developed new methods for the synthesis of peptides, as well as new protecting groups—groups that mask the reactivity of certain functional groups.
 Although the initial synthesis developed by Sheehan was not appropriate for mass production of penicillins, one of the intermediate compounds in Sheehan's synthesis was 6-aminopenicillanic acid (6-APA), the nucleus of penicillin.

 6-APA was discovered by researchers at the Beecham Research Laboratories (later the Beecham Group) in Surrey in 1957 (published in 1959).
 Attaching different groups to the 6-APA 'nucleus' of penicillin allowed the creation of new forms of penicillins which are more versatile and better in activity.